-In the state of delivery it is set to 0.In this state the LEDs "Function" and "On" flash.
-Returning to the main menu is possible by pressing the key Esc.
+In the state of delivery it is set to 0.

+In this state the LEDs "Function" and "On" flash.
+Returning to the main menu is possible by pressing the key

-9.15.4.2 Programming the starting point of the partial ITC
+9.16.3.2 Programming the starting point of the partial ITC

-Based on the display of the starting point (see previous chapter) a change to the programming mode can be achieved by pressing the key Enter (long), provided that the programming release by hardware took place.
+Based on the display of the starting point (see previous chapter) a change to the programming mode can be achieved by pressing the key told (long), provided that the programming release by hardware took place.

 At that time the LEDs "Function", "On" and "Prg.Mode" flash.
-With the keys t und t the desired value can be set now.
-Afterwards the programming is either broken off and the adjusted value is rejected with the key Esc or the new value is permanently stored in the EEROM with
+With the keys the desired value can be set now.
+Afterwards the programming is either broken off and the adjusted value is rejected with the key or the new value is permanently stored in the EEROM with